LASIK Eye Surgery in Everett, WA

-LASIK in Everett is a surgical procedure intended to reduce a person’s dependency on glasses or contact lenses.
+LASIK eye surgery is a surgical procedure provided at Physicians Eye Clinic in Everett, WA that is intended to reduce a person’s dependency on glasses or contact lenses.
 LASIK stands for Laser-Assisted In Situ Keratomileusis and is a surgery that uses an excimer laser to permanently change the shape of the cornea, which is the clear covering of the front of the eye.

-A knife, called a microkeratome, is used to cut a flap in the cornea.
+In LASIK eye surgery, a knife, called a microkeratome, is used to cut a flap in the cornea.
 A hinge is left at one end of this flap.
 The flap is folded back to reveal the stroma, which is the middle section of the cornea.
 Pulses from a computer-controlled laser vaporize a portion of the stroma and then the flap is replaced.
-There are other techniques and many new terms related to LASIK that you may hear about.
+There are other techniques and many new terms related to LASIK eye surgery that you may hear about.

 What makes Physicians Eye Clinic in Everett, Washington the best place to have LASIK in the State of Washington?
 You meet the surgeon the day you come in for your evaluation.
-Our physicians complete your exam and can approve you the same day for LASIK surgery in Everett, WA.
+Our physicians complete your exam and can approve you the same day for LASIK eye surgery in our clinic in Everett, WA.

 No other office provides you with such a complete array of services that they are able to care for you from start to finish.
-Make the drive from Bellingham, Washington or Seattle, Washington to have the best quality LASIK; it will be worth it!
+Make the drive from Bellingham, Washington or Seattle, WA to have the best quality LASIK eye surgery; it will be worth it!
 See what other patients are saying in our testimonials section.